-Physical activity counseling can result in better outcomes for bariatric surgery patientsJanuary 31st, 2013 in Surgery
+Physical activity counseling can result in better outcomes for bariatric surgery patientsJanuary 31, 2013 in Medicine & Health / Surgery

 People who lose weight with bariatric surgery may have better results if they receive counseling about increasing physical activity before and after surgery, according to researchers from the University of Pittsburgh Graduate School of Public Health and Warren Alpert Medical School of Brown University.

 The findings, as well as recommendations on how best to tailor physical activity counseling to patients, are published in the January issue of Exercise and Sports Sciences Reviews, a publication of the American College of Sports Medicine.
 The research was funded by the National Institutes of Health (NIH).

 "On their own, bariatric surgery patients are not likely to significantly increase their physical activity following surgery," said Wendy C. King, Ph.D., epidemiologist at Pitt Public Health and lead author of the paper.
 "However, with assistance, motivated patients can increase their activity level and get real health benefits."

 Using activity monitors that capture movement and the intensity of physical activity, Dr. King and her co-author, Dale S. Bond, Ph.D., an assistant professor of psychiatry and human behavior at the Warren Alpert Medical School of Brown University, found that without counseling, most bariatric surgery patients are insufficiently active prior to surgery and, without support, fail to substantially increase their physical activity after surgery, despite significant weight loss and improvements in their physical function.

 Drs.
 King and Bond used their previous and ongoing research, as well as the research of other scientists, to estimate that pre- and postoperative physical activity counseling could increase the physical activity level of bariatric surgery patients by about 50 percent.